howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 This hampers debugging and puts the onus on the caller to wrap the newtype's associated error with additional context.
 It's good practice to do so regardless, but this omission feels out of place in Rust – just think about how good Rust's compiler error messages are.

+---warning
-> Unlike `derive_more`, using `nutype` is a commitment.
+Unlike `derive_more`, using `nutype` is a commitment.
 By adopting its santizers, validations and error types, you will find it quickly becomes a hard dependency that pervades your codebase and is tough to migrate away from.

->
-> This might be fine for you, but take your time and think about how `nutype` will work for your particular application and organization before adopting it.
+This might be fine for you, but take your time and think about how `nutype` will work for your particular application and organization before adopting it.
+---

 Go now.
 I have nothing more to teach you.